Surf culture: Surf music

-Many people have incorporated the free spirited and hippie nature of many surfing lifestyles into their paintings and murals such as the Surfing Madonna mosaic in Encinitas.
-Well known artists included Damian Fulton, Rick Reitveld and Phil Roberts.

 Fashion

+Surfwear

 Surfwear is a popular style of casual clothing, inspired by surf culture.
 Many surf-related brand names originated as cottage industry, supplying local surfers with boardshorts, wetsuits, surfboards or leashes, as well as other hardware.

 An early Australian surf fashion company was Kuta Lines, founded by Tony Brown after visiting Bali in 1973.
 Brown adapted Indonesian textiles and designs for his surfwear.
 From the 1980s, Kuta Lines used traditional ikat weaving and dyeing techniques, adapted to a heavier, fleecy fabric for cool climate surfing.

 Some other clothing brands include O'Neill, Rip Curl, Quiksilver, Town & Country, Ocean Pacific, Billabong, Oakley, DaKine, Reef, Roxy, Volcom, Element, Hurley, Von Zipper, Golden Breed and RVCA.

 Bikini

 The bikini is an iconic piece of swim clothing.
 It was popularized in Europe initially but then was popularized in the United States after it was seen being worn by famous Hollywood stars.
 Based on this popularity, films used the bikini to market their movies.
 The bikini created a connection between sexuality and the exoticism that was seen in the people and culture of the Pacific Islands.
 For many years women did not have the option to not wear the bikini as there were not other pieces of surf wear being tailored to their need.
 This changed as the style of surf clothes was adopted by those who were not part of the culture.
 Companies began to create board shorts specifically for women's bodies, thus giving them an option besides the bikini to wear while surfing in competitions.